savannstm/revolutionary-audio-player/README.md

 This audio player emphasizes clean codebase, little amount of dependencies, simple interface, cross-platform distribution, and being easy overall.

+## Releases

+Unfortunately, I don't have the patience to compile 50gs of libraries for a Linux build.

+But I did so for Windows.
+And statically.

+Program is a single `.exe` that's linked statically - no `.dll`s, folders, shit and other annoying things!

 ## Build

 You need a C++23 compatible compiler: `clang`, `gcc`, `msvc`.

 The project uses CMake as build system.

+You'll need `FFmpeg`, `JUCE`, `Qt6`, and `taglib` to build the project.

 For MinGW compatibility, you'll have to use 7.0.12 version of JUCE framework, as `8.0.0` deprecated MinGW support.